 Now I think that my light source is a bit too strong around the edges, so I’m going to add a bit of Feathering to it, just to soften it out and give it a bit more of a realistic gradient.

-I’m loving the contrast between the cool and cold colours, so I think I’ll leave it at that, as I’m very happy with the result.
-I have to admit that the Presets really helped me out with this and the Sunflare was the icing on the cake.
+I’m loving the contrast between the cool and cold colors, so I think I’ll leave it at that, as I’m very happy with the result.
+I have to admit that the presets really helped me out with this and the sun flare was the icing on the cake.